wstrinz/publisci/README.md

   date '1-10-2010'
 end

-# send output to an RDF::Repository
+# Send output to an RDF::Repository
-#  can also use 'generate_n3' to output plain turtle
+#  can also use 'generate_n3' to output a turtle string
 repo = to_repository

 # run SPARQL queries on the dataset
 PubliSci::QueryHelper.execute('select * where {?s ?p ?o} limit 5', repo)

 # export in other formats
 PubliSci::Writers::ARFF.new.from_store(repo)